 Take care when shopping for skincare products.
-The fact is, many items (from soaps to moisturizers, eye creams and exfoliating masks) contain bad skincare ingredinnts.
+The fact is, many items (from soaps to moisturizers, eye creams, and exfoliating masks) contain bad skincare ingredients.
 Additives that can provoke ugly skin rashes.
 Or even expose you to cancer-causing chemicals.

 Sadly, attractive labels mean very little.
 Even a high purchase price does not guarantee safety.
 So educate yourself.
 And be a smart consumer.

 Is it legal to sell products that contain bad skincare ingredients?